Bad Ethics in Star Trek

 TNG: Silicon Avatar

-To avoid misunderstandings, I agree that there may have been other options to solve the dilemma, and least of all Star Trek should resort to unnecessary violence.
-The particular problem I have with the ethics of "Silicon Avatar" is rather with the plot development.
-Essentially the crew was alienated by Marr's behavior because she pulled the trigger just a few moments earlier than Picard may have been forced to do anyway.
+I can hear the objections.
+Sure, that there may have been other options to solve the dilemma, and Starfleet should not resort to unnecessary violence.
+The particular problem I have with the ethics of "Silicon Avatar" is with the extremely biased plot and character development.
+The crew is alienated by Marr's behavior because she pulled the trigger just a few moments earlier than Picard may have been forced to do anyway.
 Putting the whole blame on a scapegoat is a cheap trick to let the Starfleet crew appear in a bright light.
 Moreover, Marr is disagreeable from the outset, she is clearly obsessed with her mission, and she turns out to be mentally unstable above all, which lets her act erratically and immorally.
 She is nothing more than a token mad character, in the worst habit of some TOS and TNG episodes where especially dignitaries and scientists (most obviously Daystrom and only recently Norah Satie in "The Drumhead") were prone to break down.
 The bottom line of the episode, as a consequential antithesis to Marr's allegedly despicable actions, is that any righteous and sane human being would need to act like the gallant Starfleet crew.
-Maybe even as far as a Starfleet captain would rather have to sacrifice his ship with all hands and perhaps a couple of inhabited planets along with it, than ever harm an alien lifeform -- the more exotic the lifeform the better for it.
+Maybe even as far as a Starfleet captain would rather have to sacrifice his ship with all hands and perhaps a couple of inhabited planets along with it, than ever harm an alien lifeform - the more exotic the lifeform the better for it.

 TNG: The Masterpiece Society